functionguyy/technical_art/C_tutorials/c_variables.md

 `long` | 8 bytes | -9,223,372,036,854,775,808 to 9,223,372,036,854,775,807
 `unsigned long` | 8 bytes | 0 to 18,446,744,073,709,551,615

-C allows us to abbreviate the keywords of integer types flavors by dropping the word `int`.
-For example, `unsigned short int` may be abbreviated to `unsigned short`, and `long int` may be abbreviated to just `long`.
+C allows us to abbreviate the keywords of integer types subtypes in our codes by dropping the word `int` and `signed`.
+For example, `unsigned short int` may be abbreviated to `unsigned short`, and `signed long int` can be abbreviated to just `long`.
 Omitting `int` this way is a widespread practice among C programmers.

-### Signed vs Unsigned (optional read)
+#### Signed vs Unsigned (optional read)

 In C programming, unsigned integers are  preferred over signed integers because [unsigned integers are more efficient](https://embeddedgurus.com/stack-overflow/2009/05/signed-versus-unsigned-integers/).